Widsith: Date of composition

-There is some controversy as to when "Widsith" was first composed.
-Some historians, such as John Niles, argue that the work was invented after King Alfred's rule to present "a common glorious past", while others, such as Kemp Malone, have argued that the piece is an authentic transcription of old heroic songs.
-Among the works appearing in the Exeter Book, there are none quite like "Widsith", which may be by far the oldest extant work that gives a historical account of the Battle of the Goths and the Huns, recounted as legends in later Scandinavian works such as the Hervarar saga.
-Archaeologist Lotte Hedeager argues that "Widsith" goes back to Migration Age-history—at least part of it was composed in the 6th century, and that the author demonstrates familiarity with regions outside of Britain, including Denmark and the Baltic coast.
-Hedeager is here in agreement with R.H.
-Hodgkin and Leonard Neidorf, who argues that "when situated within the history of Anglo-Saxon culture and identity, 'Widsith' clearly belongs to a time prior to the formation of a collective Anglo-Saxon identity, when distinct continental origins were remembered and maintained by the Germanic migrants in the British Isles".
+However, earlier scholars, including R.H.
+Hodgkin, had thought the poem to be older.
+In his 1962 edition, Kemp Malone assembled linguistic evidence that "Widsith" took more or less the form that survives in the Exeter Book in the Anglian dialect of Old English by the beginning of the eighth century, arguing that the poem was a close reflection of traditions arising during the Migration Period.
+This view accrued new support in the twenty-first century.
+In 2011 the archaeologist Lotte Hedeager argued that "Widsith" goes back to Migration Period-history—at least part of it was composed in the 6th century—and that the author demonstrates familiarity with regions outside of Britain, including Denmark and the Baltic coast.
+In 2013 Leonard Neidorf argued that "when situated within the history of Anglo-Saxon culture and identity, 'Widsith' clearly belongs to a time prior to the formation of a collective Anglo-Saxon identity, when distinct continental origins were remembered and maintained by the Germanic migrants in the British Isles", and Malone's dating was accepted in 2025 by Ian Shiels.